André van Duin: 2020–present: personal loss, "La bohème" and "Voor Altijd"

 Van Duin put his activities on hold in late 2019 due to the illness of his husband.
 Van Duin's husband died in early 2020.

 His first re-appearance on television in 2020 was during one of the last broadcasts of De Wereld Draait Door, the Netherlands' most popular talk show, which was planned to end in March 2020.
 There, Van Duin sang a Dutch cover of Charles Aznavour's La Bohème, to which André van Duin had penned a Dutch translation.
 This performance went viral in the Netherlands.
 Later, news portal nu.nl named it as one of the eight most striking moments in the show's history.

 In an interview to Algemeen Dagblad, Van Duin said: "It was extreme.
 In my whole career, I have never had so much response on a television performance.
 I made people happy with it apparently.
 I got all kinds of compliments: how special, what did you sing well, we teared up on the couch.
 It is "The Great Dutch Cry-Off".
 I didn't know that many people were watching."

 In 2021, Van Duin collaborated with singer-songwriter Danny Vera on "Voor Altijd", a song dedicated to Van Duin's late husband.
 On 20 February, he performed the song live on Mathijs gaat door.
 "Voor Altijd" charted at #23 at the tip side of the Dutch Singles Chart and at #20 at the tip side of Dutch Top 40.

+In October 2024, he received the Gouden Televizier Oeuvre-Ring award for his entire oeuvre.
+He is the fifth person to receive this award since 1964.
+In July 2025, he was decorated Officer in the Order of the Crown (Belgium).